From the World Heritage inscription for the Historic Center of Siena:

 The Historic Center of Siena is located the heart of Tuscany and is surrounded by several other top destinations in Italy such as Pisa and Florence.
 Hence, it is easy to get to Siena for those who would like to explore this UNESCO property.

 If you are coming from outside Italy, you need to take a flight to Aeroporto di Firenze in Florence or Galileo Galilei Pisa Airport.
 From the airport, you can take a bus or coach transfer service to the nearest train station with a route to Siena.

 If you travel by train, you can do so from Rome, Pisa or Florence.
-But if you want a more convenient ride, you can chose to travel by bus since the train station in Siena is located 2 kilometers outside town.
+But if you want a more convenient ride, you can choose to travel by bus since the train station in Siena is located 2 kilometers outside of town.
 Hence, it will take some more travel from the train station to get to the historic center of Siena.

 If you plan on taking your own car, you need to know that the historic center of Siena is a car-free zone.
 Therefore, cars are not permitted in this part of town.

 The historic center of Siena is known for its culture and arts.
 It is also known as a university city and is popular for its cuisine.
 Its location is the primary reason for its popularity; being located amidst the Tuscan hills, you can get spectacular landscape views.

 Cliché as it is, the Siena that is frequented by tourists now seemed to have stopped its time.
 It feels like walking into a time machine and going back to the 13th century, a time when Siena flourished.
 This is also part of the reason why UNESCO recognized it as a world heritage site since it was able to preserve its heritage and cultural identity.